fsydurden/coffe_machine_using_OOP/README.md

 # ☕ Coffee Machine using OOP (Python)

-This is a simple **Object-Oriented Python project** that simulates a coffee vending machine in the console.
-The program handles different drink options, manages resources, processes payments, and uses OOP principles like classes and methods to structure the code cleanly.
+This is the **Object-Oriented Programming (OOP)** version of my earlier Coffee Machine project.
+It's a console-based simulation of a coffee vending machine, now refactored using clean and modular OOP principles for better structure, readability, and maintainability.

 ## 🔧 Features